 Ultimately the Choice is Yours

-On a final note, we hope soon we won’t need to comprise, and eventually get an all-electric hot hatch here in the US?
+On a final note, we hope soon we won’t need to compromise and, eventually, get an all-electric hot hatch here in the US.
 Hello Honda, I’m talking to you!

 Why Choose RCG?

-If you’re planning to purchase one of the newest top 5 fuel-efficient vehicles or lucky enough to find a classic hot hatch, RCG can assist in arranging pick-up and delivery anywhere in the US regardless if its running or not.
+If you’re planning to purchase one of the newest top 5 fuel-efficient vehicles or are lucky enough to find a classic hot hatch, RCG can assist in arranging pick-up and delivery anywhere in the US, regardless if it’s running or not.

-For almost two decades, whether you’re buying from a car auction or private seller we’ve connected buyers with their dream vehicles and we have the expertise to deliver them reliably and safely.
+For almost two decades, whether you’re buying from a car auction or a private seller, we’ve connected buyers with their dream vehicles, and we have the expertise to deliver them reliably and safely.

 Don’t take any chances, contact us if you have questions or start a quote if you already found the car of your dreams.